gitlabhq/gitlab-runner/docs/index.md

 You can choose to [**install**](install/index.md) the GitLab Runner application on infrastructure that you own or manage.
-If you do, you should install GitLab Runner on a machine that's separate from the one that hosts the GitLab instance.
+If you do, you should install GitLab Runner on a machine that's separate from the one that hosts the GitLab instance for security and performance reasons.
+When you use separate machines, you can have different operating systems and tools, like Kubernetes or Docker, on each.

 GitLab Runner is open-source and written in [Go](https://golang.org).
 It can be run as a single binary; no language-specific requirements are needed.